Repair of critical deferred maintenance including replacing windows to prevent water infiltration damaging structure and contents.

 Research at the Robert W. Holley Center for Agriculture and Health

-pathogens and insect and nematode pests, which is a unique resource that supports research at the center as well as helping other researchers.
+In addition, the center maintains an extensive collection of fungal pathogens and insect and nematode pests, which is a unique resource that supports research at the center as well as helping other researchers.

 Plant, Soil and Nutrition Research Unit

 Conduct research at the interface of human nutrition and agriculture to improve the nutritional quality and health promoting properties of food crops.

 Biological Integrated Pest Management Research Unit

 Provide innovative pest and disease management methods that reduce the use of synthetic chemical pesticides while still providing long-term control.
 Research includes both basic and applied areas in order to understand how best to interfere with pest/pathogen life cycles and/or host-pest/pathogen interactions.
 Targets include insects, nematodes, diseases, and viruses attacking field and greenhouse crops and invasive weed species in semi-natural and natural settings.